Campaign aims to fend off AI deepfake scams

 The Whoscall app identifies unknown incoming calls and prevents spam on smartphones.

-Whoscall, in collaboration with the government and private sector, yesterday launched a national agenda campaign called "Save Friends From Fraud", in a bid to help Thailand save 28 billion baht from fraud this year.
+Whoscall, in collaboration with the government and private sector, on Wednesday launched a national agenda campaign called "Save Friends From Fraud", in a bid to help Thailand save 28 billion baht from fraud this year.

 Ms Titinun said last year 63% of text messages received by Thais were spam and fraudulent messages.
 Thailand ranks the highest in Asia for receiving scam SMS transmissions, she said.